erjosito/azure-wan-lab/README.md

      Active Default {192.168.0.0/16} None        {}
 ```

 As expected, no route for 192.168.100.4/32 and no route for 192.168.0.0/24, since in this case testvnet2 and the vnet in the Virtual Hub act as two spokes.
+Additionally, if you were to check the routing table in the on-prem router, you would see that the spoke router is not known there.
 The problem here is that even if you wanted to install an UDR, which next hop would you define?
 The only possibility would be having an NVA in testvnet1, that would then forward the traffic to the virtual hub.
-You would probably have to install an UDR in the virtual hub to be able to go back to testvnet2.
+Let us use the VM we had in the first Vnet as appliance, and forward traffic to it.

 ```
 $ az network route-table create -n testvnet2-routes -g vwantest